callumrollo/callumrollo.github.io/content/articles/packaging.md

 password = <account_password>
 ```

 ### Shipping to conda-forge

-Conda-forge is the community run package repository that is fully compatible with conda core but way bigger.
-It works from PyPI packages which is why we do it second.
+[Conda-forge](https://conda-forge.org/) is the community run package repository that is fully compatible with conda core but way bigger.
+Conda-forge packages pull from from PyPI packages which is why we do it second.
+Conda-forge packages (called recipes) are managed through github, so you'll need to be familiar with creating pull requests.

-Adding to conda-forge is a little tricker, as it will need to be approved by a moderator.
-This gives your project a big visibility boost though, especially with scientist.
-And scrutiny of your code is a good thing!
+Adding a package to conda-forge is a little tricker, as it will need to be approved by a moderator.
+This gives your project a big visibility boost though.
+Also scrutiny of your code is a good thing!
+Conda-forge admins will check that you have things like a valid open source license and functioning tests before your package is distributed.

+The process for adding a recipe to conda-forge is outlined on their [website](https://conda-forge.org/#add_recipe).
+The core action is creating a pull request on conda-forge/staged recipes that points to your PyPI package and contains key information on build requirements.

 ### Updating

-Updating is simple.
-You fork the feedstock to your git hub account, bump the version number in recipe/meta.yaml
+To update your PyPI package, you need to update to a higher version number, otherwise the tarball you make will have the same name and PyPI will reject it.
+Note that you need to update the version number in `setup.py` and `__init__.py`.

 What version number should I go to?
 I like [semantic versioning](https://semver.org/).
 Other sytems are fine too, just be consistent.

+Updating on conda-forge is simple.
+You fork the feedstock to your git hub account, bump the version number in recipe/meta.yaml

 Remember to change the SHAsum too, (you can find this on the PyPI download page in Downloads >> hashes) or the CI checks will fail.